Lead from your center.

 Do I need to share personal details?

 You share what feels relevant.
 The methodology works because it reveals patterns—how you operate under stress, where your energy goes, what's depleting your capacity.
+It's integrative by design.
 The more complete the picture, the more useful the diagnosis.
 But you're always in control of what you disclose.

 What's the time commitment?

-6–9 sessions over 6–10 weeks, plus reflection between sessions.
+5–6 sessions over 4–7 weeks, plus reflection between sessions.
 Most leaders choose a biweekly rhythm, though sessions can be clustered into focused sprints or reserved time blocks.
-The work is designed to fit within a full schedule — without taking more than it gives..
+The work is designed to fit within a full schedule — without taking more than it gives.

 If you're curious about what's possible, let's talk.